Protein Design with Guided Discrete Diffusion: Introduction

 \section{Introduction}

 Optimizing protein sequences for improved function has the potential for widespread impact \citep{romero2009exploring}.
 Among many potential applications in engineering and medicine, engineered antibodies can be used to create cancer therapeutics that are much less harmful to the patient than radiotherapy or chemotherapy.
-Because the protein search space is vast and discrete, and experimental validation is slow and expensive, every protein design method ultimately reduces to restricting the search to a small enriched library of candidates to find a viable option in as few measurements as possible \citep{larman2012construction}.
-In practice these enriched libraries are usually obtained through massive low-fidelity high-throughput screens of a much larger library \citep{shanehsazzadeh2023unlocking}, or in the case of antibodies by injecting a living animal with the target antigen and sequencing the animal's immune cells \citep{mathonet2013application}.
+Because the space of possible proteins is vast and discrete, and experimental validation is slow and expensive, all practical methods for protein design must restrict themselves to a small enriched library of candidates to find a viable option in as few measurements as possible \citep{larman2012construction}.
+In practice these enriched libraries are usually obtained through massive high-throughput \textit{in vitro} screening \citep{shanehsazzadeh2023unlocking}, or in the case of antibodies by injecting a live animal with the target antigen and sequencing the animal's immune response \citep{mathonet2013application}.
 Generative protein models offer the tantalizing prospect of enriched libraries produced nearly instantly at a fraction of the cost.
-Success in real-world applications, however, has proven elusive, in part because na\"ive generative models produce outputs that are similar to their training data and therefore unlikely to improve target qualities \citep{melnyk2021benchmarking}.
+Success in real-world applications, however, has proven elusive, in part because naive generative models produce outputs that are similar to their training data and are therefore unlikely to improve target qualities \citep{melnyk2021benchmarking}.